-Chancellor Rachel Reeves is planning to tax interest on cash held in stocks and shares ISAs, according to newspaper reports.
+Chancellor Rachel Reeves may be planning to tax interest on cash held in stocks and shares ISAs, according to newspaper reports.

-The change will take place next April 2027, alongside the already announced cut in the tax-free cash ISA limit from £20,000 a year to £12,000 for under-65s, the reports say.
+The threatened tax change comes alongside the already announced cut in the tax-free cash ISA limit from £20,000 a year to £12,000 for under-65s, the reports say.

 Interest on cash in stocks and shares ISAs would be set at 22% to match the savings interest tax rate due to take effect in April 2027, it is suggested.